fitristachan/DietIn/README.md

 2. Scan images from gamera or gallery with TensorFlow model
 3. Show the detail result, static if it's opened through scan and online from our API if it's from history
 4. Storing and retrieving scan histories, including feature to searching and filtering them by date and lectin/non-lectin markers
+5. Delete history
-5. Show some articles using static article
+6. Show some articles using static article
-6. Change username, password, and photo of users
+7. Change username, password, and photo of users

 ## Installation